MicrosoftDocs/power-automate-docs/articles/approvals-howto.md

    - Up to 15%
    - Denied.

-You can customize the list of responses to approval requests by useing **Custom Responses**.
+You can customize the list of responses to approval requests by using **Custom Responses**.

 Here's an example.